turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 # Render and Redirect

 The normal controller/view flow is to display a view template corresponding to the current controller action, but sometimes we want to change that.
-The `render` and `redirect_to` methods can get the job done.

 We use `render` in a controller when we want to respond within the current request, and `redirect_to` when we want to spawn a new request.

 ## Render